Missing children from Lake Worth area found safe

 The Florida Department of Law Enforcement issued an Amber Alert Monday for Cristhian Ariel Ruiz Maradiaga and Ariana Jasmine Maradiaga.

-According to the FDLE, the children were last seen with Marjorie Maradiaga, 19, in the 3400 block of West San Salvador Street.
+According to the FDLE, the children were last seen with Marjorie Maradiaga, 19, in the 3400 block of West San Salvador Street, who is the mother of both children.

-The FDLE said they may be in the company of Santos Diaz Escobar, 21, traveling in a 2004 gray Lexus with Florida license plate YG73144.
+The FDLE had said they might be in the company of Santos Diaz Escobar, 21.

 Palm Beach County Sheriff's Office spokeswoman Teri Barbera said a fight between Escobar and the homeowner led to Escobar forcing the children and their mother into an older gray Lexus at gunpoint.

-Just before 5 p.m., the sheriff's office said the children were found safe.
+Just before 5 p.m., the sheriff's office said the children, Marjorie Maradiaga and Santos Diaz Escobar were found in Lake Worth Beach.
+They are currently interviewing everybody to get their side of the story.

+Investigators said they believe Escobar had a gun when he forced the woman and two children into the car.

 Stay with WPTV.com and NewsChannel 5 for updates.